A complete guide to Cambridge IGCSE Co-ordinated Sciences (0654)

 Paper 6 (alternative to practical)

-Most international schools enter their candidates for Paper 6 because it is logistically much simpler than running a rotating lab exam.
+Many international schools enter their candidates for Paper 6 because it is logistically simpler than running a rotating lab exam.
 Both options assess the same skills and are worth the same weighting.

 Practical skills you must master